Shinano Mainichi Newspaper introduced our products - First wintering deer confirmed in Kamikochi

 Impact on Alpine Ecosystems and Future Prospects

-The article reports concerns about damage to alpine plants caused by deer encroaching into alpine zones, noting that revising measures to address this damage is an urgent priority.
-We will continue our efforts to ensure that our products contribute to understanding wildlife behavior and the development of effective conservation strategies.
+The article reports concerns that the expansion of deer into alpine zones may cause damage to alpine plants through browsing, and that it is urgent to revise measures to address this browsing damage.
+We will continue our efforts to ensure that our products contribute to understanding wildlife behavior and the development of effective conservation measures.